chadsansing/iot-escape-room-workshop/day-1/activities.md

 **Materials:** a large wall space or floor space to lay all of the cards and map out, wall matrix map, Chattanooga map/support probes, *privacy not included cards, sharpies/pens, blue tac

 - There are 2 parts to the activity.
-  - **Part 1:** We’ll map out how people feel about different types of IoT on a large wall.
+  - **Part 1:** We’ll map out how people feel about different types of Inter of Things (IoT) devices on a large wall.
 Each participant will get 2 cards describing connected devices in the *privacy not included guide.
 Then each participant will place their cards on the wall relative to 2 axes.
 The vertical axis will run from "I don't want this" to "I want this," and the horizontal axis will run from "I am concerned" about this device to "I am not concerned."
 Then participants will be have the opportunity to volcaize which devices they put where and to discuss the trade-offs in each that create tensions between convenience and privacy.
   - **Part 2:** We'll explore the city around our workshop site looking at the different internet touchpoints and imagining about future interactions we could have here.
 After we get back together in our workshop space, we'll share what we saw, what we imagined for the future, and perhaps add some of the devices we saw or imagined to our matrix of desirability and concern.

 ## Design deck activity